biyaa/yolov2_tensorflow/README.md

 # README

-In order to avoid waste your time, don't fork this uncomplete project.
+In order to avoid wasting your time, don't fork this uncomplete project.